xiaoyunyang/coursera-scala-specialization/FP-ideas.md

 ### Functional Programming Design Patterns

-In FP, we don’t want to hard code values or hard code function behaviors.
+In the functional programming paradigm, we want to get away from hard coding values or function behaviors.
 Thus, we parameterize the behavior as another function.
 How do we do that?
 We have to start thinking about functions as something configurable and composable.
 These are the bread and butter concepts that FP-ers must come to embrace as a way of life:

-* __Functions__:  In functional programming, we think of our programs as pipes for data to travel through.
+* __Functions__:  In FP, we think of our programs as pipes for data to travel through.
 Functions can be inputs and outputs.

 * __Higher Order Functions (HOFs)__:  Probably the coolest and most useful concept in FP.
 A HOF is simply a function that takes another function as input.